 What is Vampirism and how to get infected

-Vampirism in the Elder Scrolls Online is also known as “Sanguinare Vampiris”.
+Vampirism in ESO is also known as “Sanguinare Vampiris”.
 It is an affliction your character can catch that has benefits and drawbacks.
-Before you can get Vampirism, you need to be infected by “Noxiphilic Sanguivoria/Vampirism”.
-Once you have this debuff in your character sheet, you have to complete a quest in order to turn into a full Vampire.
+Before you can be a Vampire in ESO, you need to be infected by “Noxiphilic Sanguivoria/Vampirism”.
+Once you have this debuff in your character sheet, you have to complete a quest in order to turn into a full Vampire in ESO.

 There are three different ways how you can get Vampirism in ESO.
 You can simply purchase Vampirism via Crown Store, this will instantly turn you into a Vampire.
 You can get infected by another player or via a Bloodfiend NPC, once infected you have the debuff “Noxiphilic Sanguivoria/Vampirism” on you.
 With this debuff you can go to one of the three Vampire Shrines to complete the quest and turn into a Vampire.